 Intentional or unintentional human food provisioning can draw wildlife into areas where humans predominate.
 Poor waste management can increase the probability of bears and other animals scavenging near villages which increases the risk of conflicts between humans and animals (Kumar et al., 2022).
 People frequently feed monkeys and other animals as part of their religious beliefs, which attracts these animals to live near them.
 Several research conducted in Himachal Pradesh found that rhesus monkeys adapted to higher feeding from human resources.
-This also causes conflicts, because monkeys have been reported stealing and snatching food articles, tearing clothes, harming human property and home articles, and distracting individuals on roads (Chauhan and Pirta, 2010a; Senguptaand Radhakrishna, 2020).
+This also causes conflicts, because monkeys have been reported stealing and snatching food articles, tearing clothes, harming human property and home articles, and distracting individuals on roads (Chauhan et al., 2010a; Sengupta et al., 2020).